 When I was a doctoral graduate student at the University of Minnesota during the late 1970s, I began conducting research on employee theft.
 At the time this was an area of criminology that was virtually unexplored.
 I found that it was hard to study this subject then, since few retailers were willing to let a social scientist have full access to the records on employee theft statistics and related subjects.
 Decades later, the scholarly literature on dishonesty in the workplace is still understudied and poorly understood despite the best efforts of a handful of researchers.

 As such, I am always on the lookout for new research on this topic.
-In this article, I wish to share the results of a quality employee theft study that was published as a doctoral dissertation.
+In this post, I wish to share the results of a quality employee theft study that was published as a doctoral dissertation.
 The author is Dana N. Baxter.
 She completed her research while studying under Dr. Dennis Giever at Indiana University of Pennsylvania.
 She is presently an assistant professor at Shenandoah University in Virginia.

 The title of her copyrighted study is Who is Taking the Shirt Off Your Back?
 A Multi-Method Analysis of Theft at a Specialty Retailer.
 Baxter graciously has given me permission to share the major findings and excerpts of her study in this post.

 Baxter’s study examines the causes and cost of theft, both internal and external, at one particular specialty retailer chain and offers an explanation of motivation for those caught committing internal theft.
 Historically, crime has been perceived as an activity of the nonworking or lower-class members of society.
 Some still may not even consider illegal actions that occur during the course of business to be crimes at all.

 Employee theft statistics show that it is one of the most rampant and costly issues faced by today’s public and private business owners.
 Most individuals spend the majority of their adult lives at their workplace, which makes the study of occupational deviance and theft critical, because the inclination towards criminal activity does not disappear once an individual enters into the workplace.